SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/Nazi Germany.md

 Japan's military leaders and [[Ultranationalists]] wanted to achieve the level of power that of Western states had, and in means of acquiring that power, Japan overran the Chinese province of Manchuria in **1931**.
 4 years later, [[Mussolini]] commanded Italy to invade Ethiopia (Located in northeastern Africa), and with use of poison gas, airplanes, machine guns, and tanks, Mussolini was successful in his [[Imperialism|Imperialist]] ambitions (**1936**).
 Back in Germany, [[Adolf Hitler|Hitler]] violates the [[Versailles Treaty]], and builds up Germany's military , in addition to stationing soldiers in the demilitarized Rhineland bordering France.
 #Inquiry `When the Axis Powers form, was the public and other Goverments made aware, or was it done in secret?`
 ### ==Recall== Explain how other countries got involved in the Spanish Civil War. `PG 459`
-The Spanish Ware featured two sides, The Nationalists, and the Loyalists.
-Depending on if you supported [[Adolf Hitler|Hitler]], and/or supported [[Communism]], you were persuaded to pick for what side you felt was right.
-This got entire countries wrapped up in the War.
+The Spanish War featured two sides, The Nationalists, and the Loyalists.
+Depending on if you supported [[Adolf Hitler|Hitler]]'s ideaologys, or supported [[Communism]], you were persuaded to pick for what side you felt was right.
+While some counties were staying neutral at the time - Britian, France, and the US - citizens from said counties fought with the Loyalists, and thus got their countires wrapped up.
+The Soviet Union arraged soldiers to fight Facism alongside the Loyalists aswell.
 ### ==Check Understanding== How did Hitler Justify taking over Austria and the Sudetenland? `PG 461`
 [[Adolf Hitelr]] justified his actions of taking over Austria and the Sudetenland by saying that it was his "right" to "remove millions of an inferior race".
 He was also was compelled to take over these areas beacuse he could use the natural reasources to strengthen the Nazi Army, in addition to selling goods to make a profit.
 ### ==Identify Central Ideas== Why did Britain and France end their policy of appeasement? `PG 461`